By Sian Toop

 For outlining your story, there is Subtxt.
 In its own words, Subtxt is the ‘world’s only writing app that combines the chaotic serendipity of artificial intelligence with a predictive narrative framework’.
 How it works is that you input the theme of your story, and Subtxt will produce a Gods-eye view of the story, allowing you to guide the AI-Technology to a story outline you are satisfied with.
 Then, the writing can commence.

 Proofreading & Editing

-Sometimes, it feels like no matter how many times we proofread work there is always a mistake somewhere.
-Our brains are wired to insert or correct missing or misspelt words which often means when we read our own work, we still don’t see where we need to make corrections.
-Sites such as Natural Readers allows you to drag and drop your file, where you can then have a human-sounding voice read it for a fee.
+Sometimes, it feels like no matter how many times we proofread work.
+There is always a mistake somewhere.
+Our brains are wired to insert or correct missing or misspelt words, which often means when we read our own work, we still don’t see where we need to make corrections.
+Sites such as Natural Readers allow you to drag and drop your file, where you can then have a human-sounding voice read it for a fee.
 Alternatively, if you fancy a touch of celebrity, Speechify will read your draft in the voice of Snoop Dogg or Gwyneth Paltrow!

 For editing, there is ProWritingAid.
 Marketed as a ‘writing assistant’, this AI includes technology to shorten sentences, remove weak adverbs and add sensory details, alongside typos, punctuation errors and even a plagiarism checker.